gslin/twitter2mewe/README.md

         chromium-codecs-ffmpeg=65.0.3325.181-0ubuntu1
     sudo apt-mark hold chromium-browser chromium-chromedriver chromium-codecs-ffmpeg

-Since this chromium is old, I suggest that just use it for twitter2facebook (so it will only access Facebook site), and not to use it regularly, for security reason.
+Since this chromium is old, I suggest that just use it for twitter2mewe (so it will only access MeWe site), and not to use it regularly, for security reason.

 ## Installation